Cameron can count on friends in Brussels as he seeks EU reform

 He is already in charge of a program to slash EU lawmaking, push power back to states and streamline management.

-“The Timmermans agenda is an absolute gift for Cameron,” said Michael Emerson, a long-time Commission official and EU diplomat now at the Center for European Policy Studies in Brussels.
+“The Timmermans agenda is an absolute gift for Cameron,” said Michael Emerson, a long-time Commission official and EU diplomat now at the Centre for European Policy Studies in Brussels.

 Timmermans is already working on possible legislation to prevent abuse of welfare systems by migrants, a concern not just of Britain but notably also in Germany and the Netherlands.
 Hill, an old confidant of Cameron, is Britain’s EU commissioner, nominated by him and given the finance portfolio by Juncker.